 What Can You Use Instead of Sugar Soap?

-If you’ve got all your painting supplies ready but forgot to get some sugar soap, you might be wondering what can you use instead of sugar soap.
-Fortunately, there are a few items that you might have handy at home which will work just as well as sugar soap when it comes to cleaning your walls.
+If you’ve got all your painting supplies ready but forgot to get some sugar soap, you might be wondering what can you use instead.
+Fortunately, there are a few items that you might have handy at home which will work just as well when it comes to cleaning your walls.

 The most obvious choice is white vinegar.
 To clean your walls with white vinegar, simply follow the guide above (it’s a very similar process as cleaning with sugar soap).